manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 ### 4 properties of Recoverable Broadcast:

-**Validity**: The output of Broadcast is the leader's input value.
-The output of Recover is either the leader's input value or  $\bot$.
+**Validity**: If a party outputs a value in Broadcast then it is the leader's input value.
+If a party outputs a value in Recover then it is either the leader's input value or  $\bot$.

 **Weak Termination of Broadcast**: If the leader is non-faulty then all non-faulty parties output a value and terminate.